skymethod/denoflare/examples/multiplat-worker/README.md

 - For Cloudflare, scripts are bundled locally and deployed via the Cloudflare REST API, all part of `denoflare push`

-- For Deploy, a common runtime app is used to adapt the constrained Deno runtime to the common fetch interface, packaged locally and deployed via the Deno Deploy REST API, all part of `denoflare push-deploy`
+- For Deno Deploy, a common runtime app is used to adapt the constrained Deno runtime to the common fetch interface, packaged locally and deployed via the Deno Deploy REST API, all part of `denoflare push-deploy`

 - For AWS Lambda, a minimal reusable [layer](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html) is automatically created for the given Deno version (ARM supported!), with a minimal [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) running on the latest [Amazon Linux 2023](https://aws.amazon.com/linux/amazon-linux-2023/) base, deployed/configured via the AWS REST API, all part of `denoflare push-lambda`